FilipMojto/IntelligentMarketSearch/README.md

         c2) Rounding succession rate in MarketExplorer to 2 decimal places fixed! c2) Bugs in IPC, processes DPMP and GUI contained communication errors, these have been fixed!

+### Version 2.1.0

+#### Release Date: 08.03.2024

+#### Description

+Improvement of version 2.0.0 including various new functionality in GUI.

+#### Features

+##### Improved GUI Visualization&Usage

+    a1) Implemented history of searched products

+        - User is intelligently offered to choose from their history of searched products, therefore there is no need to search the same product again and again.
+        - The history is stored persistently in a new .csv file called searched_products.

+    a2) Quantity specification menu

+        - This includes preventing user from entering something else than numerical data.
+The Entry is highlighted in red if invalid input is entered.
+        - The Default quantity value is automatically set to 1.
+        - User can also use increment&decrement buttons.

+    a3) New progress reports during the loading screen

+        - This includes additional update process explained further below.

+##### Improved DPMP logic

+    - If certain amount of data are outdated, all data will be completely scraped and updated again.

+##### Bug Fixes

+    - Fixed fonting when entering product quantity.